DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 KF8 is the latest ebook format used by Amazon for its Kindle hardware.
 See also AZW.

 #####Kindle
 Kindle is a set of handheld devices and software capable of reading ebooks, particularly Amazons AZW file format.
 The Kindle product range is manufactured and developed by Amazon.

-#####Kindle
+Kindle Fire is the multifunctional, full color tablet in this same range.

 #####Kobo
 Kobo produces a range of handheld devices and software for ereading.
 It also has its own storefront where ebooks (mainly EPUBs) may be bought.